zbw322092/code-reading-venus/notes/venus-dev-utils.md

 two, exports a function, which will accept a relative path and return a final path based on above absloute path.

+### ./lib/WebpackDevServerUtils.js
+#### `choosePort` method.
+`detect` is a simple free port detector module.
+The `Promise` instance in `choosePort` method, if a port number is accept, this port will be passed into `resolve` method.

+`is-root` simply return whether this user is root user.

+This method does following works:
+1. detect whether given port is occpied yes => check free port no => use this given port

+2. if given port is occpied, get a new port, and telling user(using `inquirer`), your given port is used by some command in some directory, whether to use this new free port. yes => use this new port no => `resolve null`

+### ./lib/clearConsole.js
+This module clear console by two steps: one, using `process.platform` to estimate OS platform. two, clear console by write specified string via `process.stdout`

+### ./lib/getProcessForPort.js
+`getProcessForPort` return a line of sentence which indicates which command execute in which directory.
+Or, if the given port is not occupied, return `null`.

+In this module, we pass in a `port` number, then, this module check corresponding `tcp process id`.
+Using this `tcp process id` to get execute directory and execute command.